 St. Peter: Which concept didn’t he learn?

 God: Concepts plural.
 You kiddin’ me?
 He went down in flames on one false-self dichotomy illusion, question number 32.
-You know how clueless those Christian fundamentalists are or any fundamentalist for that matter.
+You know how clueless those Christian fundamentalists are, or any fundamentalist for that matter.
 Back he goes.
 I’m going to go now and give him his pre-reincarnation briefing.

-Interpretation and Analysis of Spirit of America
+Interpretation and Analysis of

 Since the mockumentary Spirit of America was conceived in a hypnogogic or dreamlike state it warrants an interpretation.
 To the degree that it is a “film” it can be subjected to a critical analysis or “review.”
 In both cases the experience seems to have a number of archetypal symbols.

 The Spirit of St. Louis flown by Lindbergh was a bright and shiny aircraft, an “ideal” soaring above the reality on the ground.
 It provided the context for or container for the American illusion.
 Inside the plane sat the hero in the process of slaying the dragon.
 America is all about conquering frontiers and bringing light to regions of darkness.
 Chopping down the primeval forests, banish the wild beasts and let the light reach the planted corn.
 Pushing the indigenous peoples, the carriers of darkness, away from the areas of light and containing them in deserts of darkness.
-And finally slaughtering the dark other, both animal and human, to extend the regions of light until the land was illuminated sea to sea.
+And finally slaughtering the dark Other, both animal and human, to extend the regions of light until the land was illuminated sea to sea.

 Then the light has to be extended into the space above the land.
 The darkness of distance itself would be next.
 All in the name of extending the realm of light but in fact it involves fleeing the real source of darkness within each American soul.
 In his trans-Atlantic flight, Lindy was fleeing his own inner darkness, slaying his own inner dragon that he had projected onto the forbidding sea—the ancient symbol of the unconscious.
-His victory resonated with the American people and all humanity that were looking for a savior to symbolically slay the dragon that they were too terrified to acknowledge—the very dragon that they knew subconsciously awaited them in the caverns of their own creation.
+His victory resonated with the American people and all humanity who were looking for a savior to symbolically slay the dragon that they were too terrified to acknowledge—the very dragon that they knew subconsciously awaited them in the caverns of their own creation.